Xian-Bei/CLUT/README.md

 ### Enviroment
     pip install -r requirements.txt

-The fast deployment of 3DLUT relies on the CUDA implementation of trilinear interpolation in [Image-Adaptive-3DLUT](https://github.com/HuiZeng/Image-Adaptive-3DLUT).
+The fast deployment of 3DLUT and CLUT relies on the CUDA implementation of trilinear interpolation in [Image-Adaptive-3DLUT](https://github.com/HuiZeng/Image-Adaptive-3DLUT).

-To install their **trilinear** library:
+To install their **trilinear** library, do:

     cd trilinear_cpp
     sh setup.sh

 > Warning: `import torch` before `import trilinear`

+Currently, HashLUT is implemented based on the fast hash encoding of NVIDIA Tiny-CUDA-NN.
+Please refer to their [official site](https://github.com/NVlabs/tiny-cuda-nn) for compilation and PyTorch extension.
+(Don't be afraid cause it's gonna be really easy.)

 ### Data
 - [MIT-Adobe FiveK Dataset](https://data.csail.mit.edu/graphics/fivek/) & [HDR+ Burst Photography Dataset](http://www.hdrplusdata.org/)
     - We use the setting of [Image-Adaptive-3DLUT](https://github.com/HuiZeng/Image-Adaptive-3DLUT) in our experiments, please refer to their page for details and data link.